LiveIntent/laravel-common/README.md

 ],
 ```

-However, please note that the default `users` provider WILL NOT WORK with the `li_token` guard, and you will need to select one of the two below user providers.
+However, please note that the default `'users'` provider WILL NOT WORK with the `'li_token'` guard, and you will need to select one of the two below user providers.

 #### Adding the User Provider